Cases in Hawaii rise – community transmission confirmed

 OR, have you had close contact with a person confirmed with COVID-19 infection?

 If you meet the self-screening criteria, you should contact your local healthcare provider for further evaluation, or you can call Aloha Way at 2-1-1 to be directed as to your next course of action.
 If you are healthy or experiencing mild to moderate flu-like symptoms, DOH urges you to stay at home and avoid an unnecessary visit to a screening site.
+You should not get tested if you are asymptomatic, even if you have come into contact with someone who has COVID-19.
 The screening sites are only for those who are severely ill with COVID-19 symptoms.

 It is now common for all of us to have increased anxiety caused by fear of the unknown, mixed with frustration and disappointment regarding cancellation of work, school, personal events, and social interaction.
 It is good to take a pulse on your emotional and physical health, Health Persona is providing a well-beings self-assessment tool for free.